-D. Sir,-Having sent you the arguments on one side of the judiciary question relating to the property of Virg. seized by Mr. Nathan, it is but reasonable that you should see what was contended on the other side.
+Having sent you the arguments on one side of the judiciary question relating to the property of Virg^a. seized by Mr. Nathan, it is but reasonable that you should see what was contended on the other side.
 With this view, although I in some measure usurp the task of Mr. Jones, I enclose the paper of Wednesday last.
 As it may escape Mr. Jones I also enclose a copy of Mr. Adams memorial to the States General.
 I wish I could have informed you of its being lodged in the archives of their High Mightinesses instead of presenting it to you in print.

-I am, Dr Sir, etc.
+I Am, Dr Sir, Etc.

-PHILADA Oct 16th, 1781.
+Philad^a Oc^t 16th, 1781.

-DEAR SIR,-When you get a sight of the Resolution of the Gen. Ass. referred to in your favor of the 8th, you will readily judge from the tenor of it what steps would be taken by the Delegates.1 It necessarily submitted the fate of the object in question to the discretion and prospects of the Gentleman2 whom reports it seems have arraigned to you, but who I am bound in justice to testify has entirely supported the character which he formerly held with you.
-I am somewhat surprised that you never had before known of the Resolution just mentioned, especially as, what is indeed more surprising, it was both debated & passed with open doors and a full gallery.
-This cir-
+When you get a sight of the Resolution of the Gen. Ass. referred to in your favor of the 8th, you will readily judge from the tenor of it what steps would be taken by the Delegates.
+It necessarily submitted the fate of the object in question to the discretion and prospects of the Gentleman whom reports it seems have arraigned to you, but who I am bound in justice to testify has entirely supported the character which he formerly held with you.
+I am somewhat surprised that you never had before known of the Resolution just mentioned, especially as, what is indeed more surprising, it was both debated any reservations attached to it.